Information for Students and other Attendees

 clicking on the link above will leave this website and take you to the Handshake event page

-Join over 100 law schools and legal education vendors from around the country at the 2024 Ohio State Law Fair!
-This event is open to the public - all Ohio State students and alumni, students and alumni from other schools around Ohio, and even those traveling from out-of-state are welcome to attend the law fair and related workshops and forums.
+Join over 100 law schools and legal education exhibitors from around the country at the 2024 Ohio State Law Fair!
+This event is open to the public - all Ohio State students and alumni, students and alumni from other schools around Ohio, and even those traveling from out-of-state are welcome to attend the law fair as well as the related workshops and forums.
 The fair itself will take place at the Ohio Union located at 1739 North High Street in Columbus, one block north of the Michael E. Moritz College of Law.

-Be sure to check out the Events Calendar on this website this Autumn for information about Pre-Law 101 and other workshops in Autumn semester, as well as everything happening in the "25 Hours of Law" before and after the fair, October 21-22.
-Last year's events included:
+Be sure to check out the Events Calendar on this website this Autumn for information about Pre-Law 101 and other workshops in Autumn semester, as well as everything happening in the "24 Hours of Law" before and after the fair, October 21-22.
+Events include:

 Pre-Law Resources at the Fair